Year of entry 2024

 - Entry requirements

-- A bachelor degree with a 2:1 (hons) in social sciences, humanities or a related subject.
+- A bachelor degree with a 2:1 (hons) in a social science or a related subject.

 Full entry requirements